NUbots/NUbots/modules/behaviour/planning/SimpleWalkPathPlanner/README.md

 ## Consumes

-* `messages::behaviour::MotionCommand` containing the walk type
+* `message::behaviour::MotionCommand` containing the walk type
-* `messages::localisation::*` containing navigation data
+* `message::localisation::*` containing navigation data

 ## Emits

-* `messages::notyetimplemented` instructs the walk reflex to do a walk
+* `message::notyetimplemented` instructs the walk reflex to do a walk

 ## Dependencies